lsotnnirhcdfkb/katsel/README.md

 # COxian
 The C++ LLVM-Based Compiler Implementation of the Oxian Language

-This is heavily based off the extremely helpful book "Crafting Interpreters" by Bob Nystrom.
+This is very heavily based off the extremely helpful book "Crafting Interpreters" by Bob Nystrom.
 Except for the LLVM part, of course.

 # Features